funatsufumiya/call-nim-from-c-test/README.md

 $ gcc -o main -I. main.c -L. -ltest
 $ ./main
 # 3.12.12 | packaged by conda-forge | (main, Oct 22 2025, 23:13:34) [MSC v.1944 64 bit (AMD64)]

+# [NOTE] on Linux
+# when if ./main: error while loading shared libraries: libtest.so: cannot open shared object file: No such file or directory

+$ LD_LIBRARY_PATH=. ./main
 ```

 ## How to use different python other than default PATH one?